robolectric/robolectric/README.md

 </dependency>
 ```

 Robolectric requires the Google APIs for Android (specifically, the maps JAR) and Android support-v4 library.
-To download this onto your development
-machine use the Android SDK tools and then run the following to install them to your local Maven repository:
+To download this onto your development machine use the Android SDK tools and then run the following to install them to your local Maven repository (you will need to have the 'Android Support Repository' installed):

 ```
 mvn install:install-file -DgroupId=com.google.android.maps \